liamdugan/COLING-2025-Workshop-on-MGT-Detection-Task-3/README.md

 The competition will be held on the [RAID Website](https://raid-bench.xyz/).
 We will be releasing a separate leaderboard specifically for the shared task that will exist alongside the main RAID leaderboard and will be populated with results after the task finishes.

-Submission will work identically to how it works on the main RAID leaderboard.
-To submit to the shared task, you will be required to open up a pull request to this github repository containing the predictions of your detector as well as some additional metadata information.
-Please consult the [RAID Leaderboard Submission Instructions](https://github.com/liamdugan/raid?tab=readme-ov-file#leaderboard-submission) for more details and information on formatting.
+To submit to the shared task, you must first get predictions for your detector on the test set.
+Please consult the [RAID Leaderboard Submission Instructions](https://github.com/liamdugan/raid?tab=readme-ov-file#leaderboard-submission) for more details on how to get the `predictions.json` file for your detector.

+After you have the `predictions.json` file you must then write a metadata file for your submission.
+Your metadata file should use the template found in this repository at `template-metadata.json`.

+Finally, fork this repository.
+Add your files to `submissions/YOUR-DETECTOR-NAME/predictions.json` and your metadata file to `submissions/YOUR-DETECTOR-NAME/metadata.json` and make a pull request to this repository.
+We have provided an example submission of the OpenAI Roberta Large classifier under `/submissions/openai-roberta-large`.

 > [!NOTE]
 > Please **DO NOT SUBMIT** to the main RAID leaderboard during the duration of the shared task.
 If you do so, **you will be disqualified.**